Wanko soba: Iwate's bottomless noodles

 Because of this challenging terrain, farmers relied on easy-to-grow grains rather than rice for sustenance.
 Of those grains, buckwheat—that is, soba—was considered the most desirable because of its tasty and nutritious qualities and was served to guests at festivals and ceremonies.

-Hosts wanted guests to eat to their hearts’ content even if meant emptying their cellars, and would serve bowl after bowl of soba until the guests could eat no more.
+Hosts wanted guests to eat to their hearts’ content even if it meant emptying their cellars, and would serve bowl after bowl of soba until the guests could eat no more.
 The custom of using tiny bowls evolved over time as a way of serving numerous guests at once and eventually became the wanko soba style known and loved today.
-Its origins are firmly rooted in Iwate’s food culture and a tradition of hospitality.
+Its origins are firmly rooted in Iwate’s food culture and tradition of hospitality.

 On March 11, 2011, Iwate was hit by the Great East Japan Earthquake.
 Mr. Takahashi, the manager of the soba restaurant, says it felt like the coming of doomsday.
 As a result of the quake, the restaurant was forced to close down for a while.
 But then one day, one of the regular customers came and asked for soba.
 He was the first of a succession of regulars who dropped by to see how the restaurant was doing.
 Mr. Takahashi says he felt encouraged by their kind words and decided to reopen the restaurant, working hand in hand with the staff.
 He says he’s determined to preserve Iwate’s soba culture.
 Soba, he says, is what the people of Iwate eat when they’re happy.
 It’s also the ultimate comfort food, something you crave for when you’re feeling down and out.